Premium Audits And The Short Rate Penalty

 The short rate penalty is calculated with factors from a group of tables.
 The interesting note is all insurance carriers say that the short rate penalty explanations are in the policy.
 The Workers Comp policy usually will only refer to applicable tables and calculations which are not located in the policy.

 The best way to avoid this whole situation is with proper policy pre-planning.
-This involves:

 - Calculating your E-mod six months early, yes, it can be done.